For your Home

 Wasps can also reuse old and abandoned wasp nests.
 If you see wasp nests on your home or in trees near your home during the winter, it is best to remove them and get rid of them.
 Wasps will just reuse those nests when the weather gets warm in the spring and build a brand new colony there.

-Yes, wasps do have predators and they are sometimes the prey of other species of animals.
+Yes, wasps do have predators and they are sometimes the prey of other types of wildlife.
 Of course, it can be very risky for whatever animal decided to go after wasps or wasp nests since wasps are very territorial and will react by attacking anything that is going after their nests.
 However, some animal species either are not affected by wasps stings the way humans are or have developed ways to deal with the threat.

 First off, of course, humans can attack wasps.
 Whether this is a person who finds a wasp's nest around their home and destroys the nest and the wasps within, or the fact that some cultures will eat wasp larvae.